College Savings Options

 Disadvantages

-1. Beneficiary can use money however they choose when they turn legal age (18 or 21 depending on state).
+Beneficiaries can use the money however they choose when they turn legal age (18 or 21, depending on the state).

 Brokerage Account